Alex Call Player Props: Nationals vs. Astros

 Alex Call At The Plate

-- Call is hitting .213 with eight doubles, three home runs and 26 walks.
+- Call is batting .210 with eight doubles, three home runs and 26 walks.

-- Looking at the 59 games he has played this year, he's went deep in three of them (5.1%), and in 1.2% of his trips to the plate.
+- Looking at the 60 games he has played this year, he's hit a home run in three of them (5.0%), and in 1.2% of his trips to the plate.

-- Call has an RBI in 14 of 59 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- Call has an RBI in 14 of 60 games this season, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 19 games this year, with multiple runs five times.
+- He has scored in 19 of 60 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.